malcprentice/malcprentice.github.io/Orientation-CommunicationSkills.md

 * OK, so so you mean (that)

 ## Listener - if that doesn't work, then:
 * Sorry.
-I don’t understand
+I don't understand
 * Sorry, I don't follow
 * Sorry, I didn't catch that
 * SOrry, I didn't quite get that.